Troubleshoot common issues that you might have with Network Topology. To learn more about Network Topology, see the overview.

 - Network Topology might not display connections for resources that have a very low amount of traffic between them.

 You might have an existing instance or load balancer that isn't shown in a Network Topology graph.
 The following sections describe scenarios when a resource isn't shown.

-The Network Topology graph shows communication between resources in your existing project or Monitoring Workspace.
-If a missing resource is in a different project than the currently selected project, check that both projects are in the same Monitoring Workspace.
+The Network Topology graph shows communication between resources in your existing project or Monitoring's metrics scope.
+If a missing resource is in a different project than the currently selected project, check that both projects are visible to the selected project's metrics scope.
 For more information, see Adding multiple projects to a single graph.